Icon of protestors holding signs in white outline, depicting social movements, for social movements-related vocabulary lesson.

 Quiz

-Practice your vocabulary with a free 10-Question Definitions Quiz
+Practice your vocabulary with a free 10-Question Comprehension Quiz

 Social Movements